just-the-docs/just-the-docs/cityjsonl/jsonl.md

 Starting from v0.8, cjio allows us to read/write from stdin/stdout (standard input/output streams), and it can use [CityJSONL (text sequences with CityJSONFeatures)](https://www.cityjson.org/specs/#text-sequences-and-streaming-with-cityjsonfeature).

-One can create a CityJSONL stream (with the first line containing the metadata):
+We can create a CityJSONL stream (with the first line containing the metadata) this way:

 ```
 cjio --suppress_msg myfile.city.json export jsonl stdout
 ```

-Observe that the different operators of cjio output messages/information, and those will get in the stdout stream, to avoid this add the flag `--suppress_msg` when reading the file
+Observe that the different operators of cjio output messages/information, and those will get in the stdout stream.
+To avoid this, add the flag `--suppress_msg` when reading the file.

 That stream can be saved to a file: